-First Semester: In the first semester, Honors students take an Honors section of the Pioneer Success Seminar and Honors sections of UCC courses.
-With the exception of a few majors that have heavy curricular requirements, Honors students will be in a cluster of three linked UCC courses and participate in interdisciplinary projects and field trips.
+First Semester: In the first semester, Honors students take Honors sections of UCC courses.
+With the exception of a few majors that have heavy curricular requirements, Honors students will be in a cluster of linked UCC courses and participate in interdisciplinary projects and field trips.

-Second, Third and Fourth Semesters: In the second, third, and fourth semesters, Honors students will take at least one Honors section of a UCC course.
+Second, Third and Fourth Semesters: In the second, third and fourth semesters, Honors students will take at least one Honors section of a UCC course.
 Students enrolled in a track may take Honors track courses.

 Each semester the Honors College offers Honors sections of several UCC classes.
 Honors sections rely more upon discussion than traditional sections, engage in innovative pedagogies, and are capped at 20 students.
-Before priority registration begins in the fall and spring semester, the Honors College office produces a list of Honors sections of University Core Curriculum courses and shares it with students via email.
+Before priority registration begins in the fall and spring semester, the Honors College office produces a list of Honors sections of University Core Curriculum courses and shares it with students via e-mail.
 The list of courses is also available on the University Honors College website.